RKKY interaction in one-dimensional flat-band lattices: RKKY interaction

-for $c\in\{FM,AFM\}$, $P(r,E)=\int\frac{dk}{2\pi}[G^{(0)}(k,E)]^2 e^{ikr}$, and where $G^{(0)}(k,E)$ is the retarded momentum-space Green function for a single spin sector of the unperturbed system~\cite{note2}.
+for $c\in\{\mathrm{FM},\mathrm{AFM}\}$, $P(r,E)=\int\frac{dk}{2\pi}[G^{(0)}(k,E)]^2 e^{ikr}$, and where $G^{(0)}(k,E)$ is the retarded momentum-space Green function for a single spin sector of the unperturbed system~\cite{note2}.
 Furthermore, $T_{ij}^{\alpha\beta,c,\sigma}(E)$ for $i,j\in\{1,2\}$ are the components of the standard two-impurity $T$-matrix~\cite{Economou2006} that contains all information about the impurities.
-Through the $T$-matrix, $\Delta\rho_{c,\sigma}^{\alpha\beta}(E)$ implicitly depends on the inter-impurity distance $R$ and can be used to express the exact $J_{RKKY}^{\alpha\beta}$ as
+Through the $T$-matrix, $\Delta\rho_{c,\sigma}^{\alpha\beta}(E)$ implicitly depends on the inter-impurity distance $R$ and can be used to express the exact $J_{\mathrm{RKKY}}^{\alpha\beta}$ as

 Performing the integration over energy numerically, we find that this reproduces the results obtained by ED very well, see Fig.~\ref{fig:RKKY_diamond_J}.
 Even more interestingly, Eq.~(\ref{eq:DeltaE_Tmatrix}) can be treated analytically in the limit of large $R/a$ and small but finite $J_{1,2}/t$.
-After some straightforward calculations~\cite{sm}, we find
+After some straightforward calculations outlined in Appendix~\ref{app:RKKYasymptotic}, we find

 These expressions nicely approach our numerical data for large $R/a$, see Fig.~\ref{fig:RKKY_diamond_r}.
 Importantly, for sufficiently large $R/a$, Eqs.~(\ref{eq:RKKY_asymptotic_AA})--(\ref{eq:RKKY_asymptotic_BB}) hold down to arbitrarily small but finite $J_{1,2}$.
-In this sense, the results for the $AB$ and $BB$ configuration are highly non-perturbative.
-More generally, all configurations with at least one impurity on the $B$ or $C$ sublattice exhibit such a non-perturbative behavior.
-On the other hand, it should be stressed that, for any finite $R/a$, $J_{RKKY}^{\alpha\beta}$ remains well-behaved and goes to zero as $J_{1,2}\rightarrow 0$ for all sublattice configurations.
-This behavior can for example be observed in Figs.~\ref{fig:RKKY_diamond_J}(b) and (d), where $J_{RKKY}^{\alpha\beta}$ changes its trend with respect to $J_1$ as $t/J_{1}$ becomes of the order of $R/a$.
+In this sense, the results for the $AB$ and $BB$ configuration are highly nonperturbative.
+More generally, all configurations with at least one impurity on the $B$ or $C$ sublattice exhibit such a nonperturbative behavior.
+On the other hand, it should be stressed that, for any finite $R/a$, $J_{\mathrm{RKKY}}^{\alpha\beta}$ remains well-behaved and goes to zero as $J_{1,2}\rightarrow 0$ for all sublattice configurations.
+This behavior can for example be observed in Figs.~\ref{fig:RKKY_diamond_J}(b) and (d), where $J_{\mathrm{RKKY}}^{\alpha\beta}$ changes its trend with respect to $J_1$ as $t/J_{1}$ becomes of the order of $R/a$.